New York City Attorneys: Real Estate Closings on Inherited Property

 A real estate closing on an inherited property is typically much more complex than a regular real estate closing.
 We consider the tax consequences of the sale, as well as estate taxes due to estate litigation.
 It is important that the distribution be accomplished in a timely manner and fairly, so we work with the trustee, estate administrator or executor to make sure that will happen.
 We also take care of the title transfer with due diligence to avoid future complications.

 Our goal is to make a real estate closing on an inherited property as smooth as possible.
 We protect the property rights of the beneficiaries and consult with a C.P.A. as needed to reduce potential estate tax burdens.
-For a free initial consultation, call 718-238-6500 or 212-737-2700, or contact a real estate closing lawyer via e-mail.
+For a complimentary consultation, call 718-238-6500 or 212-737-2700, or contact a real estate closing lawyer via e-mail.